anuramat/cfg/README.md

     - Prefer tabs - Always
     - Ask to keep changes - On
     - Close windows when quitting - Off
-- Mission Control:
-    - When switching to an application, switch to a Space with open windows - Off

-## GUI Misc

-- Remove all shortcuts from dock

 # Potential problems